iterative/dvc.org/static/docs/commands-reference/add.md

 * `-h`, `--help` - prints the usage/help message, and exit.

-* `-q`, `--quiet` - do not write anything to standard output.
-Exit with 0 if all stages are up to date or if all stages are successfully rerun, otherwise exit with 1.
+* `-q`, `--quiet` - does not write anything to standard output.
+Exit with 0 if no problems arise, otherwise 1.

-* `-v`, `--verbose` - displays detailed tracing information from executing the `dvc add` command.
+* `-v`, `--verbose` - displays detailed tracing information.

 ## Examples: Single file